Auction Glossary & Terminology

 Auctions are our primary business; and the jargon of our business is our second language.
 If you have a question about a term or word, look below.

-If it does not appear, please email a new term request and our dedicated customer service team will respond to firstname.lastname@example.org.
+If it does not appear, please email a new term request to our dedicated customer service team.

 Let's say the current bid on an item is 6,750 and reserve has been met, the applicable bid increment is 250, and you'd be willing to pay up to 10,000 to acquire that item.
 AutoBid will place the bid for 7,000 so that you are the current high bidder and will bid on your behalf up to the 10,000 amount you have designated.
 If another bidder bids 7,250 and you are no longer the high bidder, AutoBid will automatically bid 7,500 for you, and will continue to bid on your behalf if necessary up to the 10,000 maximum bid you have designated.
 If 7,500 is ultimately the high bid, you will have acquired the item for that amount and will have saved 2,500.
 (Bidding requires an account.)

 Let's say the starting bid on an item is 1,000, the applicable bid increment is 25, and you'd be willing to pay up to 1,300 to acquire that item.
 You enter an AutoBid amount of 1,300.
 If the AutoBid entered is below reserve, AutoBid will place the bid for 1,275 so that you are the current high bidder and will bid on your behalf up to the 1,300 amount you have designated if the reserve is lowered.
 If another bidder bids 1,325, you are no longer the high bidder and you will be prompted to increase your AutoBid amount to stand a better chance of becoming the leading bidder once again.
 (Bidding requires an account.)

 Each bidder signing up for an auction event will receive a unique bidder number, sometimes also called Customer ID.
 The number will be used to identify the bidder throughout the auction event.